cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 It is not a necessary condition but it is a sufficient one, when coupled with fairly regular reloading and failure conditions.
-I personally think it's unlikely as well, but zero (or very near zero) friction is part and parcel with complete stress drop in major earthquakes, which is supported by many studies [REFS].
+I personally think it's unlikely as well (see Styron and Hetland 2015 for example), but zero (or very near zero) friction is part and parcel with complete stress drop in major earthquakes, which is supported by many studies [REFS].
 Furthermore, there are a host of laboratory experiments which suggest that friction during slip decreases to very low values [MORE REFS].